-Till the privileges of Romans had been progressively extended to all the inhabitants of the empire, an important distinction was preserved

-The provinces of the empire (as they have been described in the preceding chapter) were destitute of any public force or constitutional freedom.
-In Etruria, in Greece, $\frac{30}{}$ and in Gaul, $\frac{31}{}$ it was the first care of the senate to dissolve those dangerous confederacies which taught mankind that, as the Roman arms prevailed by division, they might be resisted by union.
+Till the privileges of Romans had been progressively extended to all the inhabitants of the empire, an important distinction was preserved between Italy and the provinces.
+The former was esteemed the centre of public unity, and the firm basis of the constitution.
+Italy claimed the birth, or at least the residence, of the emperors and the senate.27 The estates of the Italians were exempt from taxes, their persons from the arbitrary jurisdiction of governors.
+Their municipal corporations, formed after the perfect model of the capital, 28 were intrusted, under the immediate eye of the supreme power, with the execution of the laws.
+From the foot of the Alps to the extremity of Calabria, all the natives of Italy were born citizens of Rome.
+Their partial distinctions were obliterated, and they insensibly coalesced into one great nation, united by language, manners, and civil institutions, and equal to the weight of a powerful empire.
+The republic gloried in her generous policy, and was frequently rewarded by the merit and services of her adopted sons.
+Had she always confined the distinction of Romans to the ancient families within the walls of the city, that immortal name would have been deprived of some of its noblest ornaments.
+Virgil was a native of Mantua; Horace was inclined to doubt whether he should call himself an Apulian or a Lucanian; it was in Padua that an historian was found worthy to record the majestic series of Roman victories.
+The patriot family of the Catos emerged from Tusculum; and the little town of Arpinum claimed the double honour of producing Marius and Cicero, the former of whom deserved, after Romulus and Camillus, to be styled the Third Founder of Rome; and the latter, after saving his country from the designs of Catiline, enabled her to contend with Athens for the palm of eloquence.29 and in Gaul,31 it was the first care of the senate to dissolve those dangerous confederacies which taught mankind that, as the Roman arms prevailed by division, they might be resisted by union.
 Those princes whom the ostentation of gratitude or generosity permitted for a while to hold a precarious sceptre were dismissed from their thrones, as soon as they had performed their appointed task of fashioning to the yoke the vanquished nations.
 The free states and cities which had embraced the cause of Rome were rewarded with a nominal alliance, and insensibly sunk into real servitude.
 The public authority was everywhere exercised by the ministers of the senate and of the emperors, and that authority was absolute and without control.
 But the same salutary maxims of government, which had secured the peace and obedience of Italy, were extended to the most distant conquests.
 A nation of Romans was gradually formed in the provinces, by the double expedient of introducing colonies, and of admitting the most faithful and deserving of the provincials to the freedom of Rome.